On a special ridge in Kentucky ...

 The Blue Grass State!

 Hello!
 This is Campbell Mercer writing to you from here on Jerusalem Ridge, birthplace of American Bluegrass Music.
-We hope you and your families and friends are doing well this Thanksgiving season.
+We hope you and your families and friends are doing well this summer.
 While we give thanks for our many blessings, let us remember those who are suffering.
 Let us pray for them and help them in all ways possible.
-Remember Stacy and Joe in your prayers.
-More below.

 Jerusalem Ridge Bluegrass Celebration 2013-